 Subsequent to the listing of our Class V Common Stock on the NYSE on September 7, 2016, we have not paid or declared cash dividends on our common stock.
 We do not currently intend to pay cash dividends on our common stock in the foreseeable future.
 Any future determination to declare cash dividends will be made at the discretion of our board of directors and will depend upon our results of operations, financial condition and business prospects, limitations on the payment of dividends under our certificate of incorporation, the terms of our indebtedness and applicable law, and such other factors as our board of directors may deem relevant.
-For information about restrictions on our ability to pay cash dividends on the common stock, see "Part I - Item 1A - Risk Factors - Risk Factors Relating to the Class V Common Stock - Dell Technologies may not pay dividends equally or at all on the Class V Common Stock."
+For information about restrictions on our ability to pay cash dividends on the common stock, see "Part I - Item 1A - Risk Factors - Risk Factors Relating to the Class V Common Stock."